 Negative emissions on a large scale: how?

 Our two technologies have their own dynamics, and each their own market with suppliers and customers.
 The yield of both technologies is enormous, in several areas.
-With CLEANUP GAS we clean up waste streams that are currently problematic because they are difficult to process or can only be processed with a high CO₂-footprint.
+With SCW GAS we clean up waste streams that are currently problematic because they are difficult to process or can only be processed with a high CO₂-footprint.
 We efficiently and completely convert these waste streams into valuable products in the form of green gas or green hydrogen, which can then be used as sustainable energy or as a circular feedstock for various industries.

 With CO₂ CLEANUP we permanently trap CO₂ and produce raw materials for a range of applications and industries.
 These circular raw materials can then perfectly replace other, polluting raw materials.
 So, that’s a multiple positive impact on cutting CO₂ emissions!